Muhid-Qaiser/Automatic_Attendance_System/README.md

 - None at the moment.

 ### Future Scope
-- Face identification and classification (matching detected faces with a database).
+- Face Recognition (matching detected faces with a database).
-- Real-time face detection using webcam or video input.
+- Real-time face detection using webcam or video input or image.
 - Enhanced accuracy with advanced pre-trained models or fine-tuning.
+- Facial Recognition Module which will be implemented using the face_recognition library or siamese neural networks.

 ---